JKU-ICG/AOS/README.md

 This repository contains software modules for drone-based search and rescue applications with airborne optical sectioning, as discussed in our [publications](#publications).
 They are made available under a [dual licence model](#license).

-We have developed a DJI compatible app that integrates AOS to support blue light organisations and others in testing and evaluating airborne optical sectioning for their use cases.
-The app is based on [DJI's Mobile SDK](https://developer.dji.com/) and is free for non-commercial usage.
-For commercial usage of AOS, please refer to our [license conditions](https://github.com/JKU-ICG/AOS/blob/stable_release/LICENSE.txt).
-The app and documentation is available [here](AOS%20for%20DJI/README.md).